 Project: NBS05, MM07, NBS09, NBS06, NBS07, NBS10

-EXAMPLE: In screening for cystic fibrosis, newborns with meconium ileus should be included in the calculation of sensitivity: Sensitivity = a / (a + c), in which a = a true-positive result and c = a false-negative result; NOTE 1: The clinical disease must be defined by criteria independent of the test under consideration; NOTE 2: The term “clinical sensitivity” (United States) is equivalent to “diagnostic sensitivity” (Europe); NOTE 3: Sensitivity = a / (a + c), for which a = true-positive screening test results and c = false-negative screening test results; see table below; NOTE 4: “Clinical sensitivity” is not the same as “analytical sensitivity”; NOTE 5: Proportion of truly diseased persons in a screened population who are identified as diseased by the screening test.
+EXAMPLE: In screening for cystic fibrosis, newborns with meconium ileus should be included in the calculation of sensitivity: Sensitivity = a / (a + c), in which a = a true-positive result and c = a false-negative result; NOTE 1: The clinical disease must be defined by criteria independent of the test under consideration; NOTE 2: The term “clinical sensitivity” (United States) is equivalent to “diagnostic sensitivity” (Europe); NOTE 3: Sensitivity = a / (a + c), for which a = true-positive screening test results and c = false-negative screening test results; see table in screening outcome; NOTE 4: “Clinical sensitivity” is not the same as “analytical sensitivity”; NOTE 5: Proportion of truly diseased persons in a screened population who are identified as diseased by the screening test.
 Sensitivity is a measure of the probability of correctly diagnosing a case, or the probability that any given case will be identified by the test.
 Infants with meconium ileus should be included in the calculation of sensitivity.
 Sensitivity = a / (a + c) where a = a true-positive result and c = a false-negative result; NOTE 6: In programs in which meconium ileus is excluded from the clinical sensitivity calculations, this deviation from the typical practice should be noted; NOTE 7: Clinical sensitivity refers to the assay’s ability to detect subjects with the condition or disease; NOTE 8: Clinical sensitivity is the fraction of clinically true positives divided by the sum of clinically true-positive plus clinically false-negative classifications; NOTE 9: As used in NBS06, clinical sensitivity refers to the ability of the newborn screening algorithm to identify subjects with severe combined immunodeficiency; NOTE 10: As used in NBS07, clinical sensitivity refers to the ability of the newborn screening algorithm to identify individuals with any form of Pompe disease; NOTE 11: See acylcarnitine.

 clinical specificity